 The Bylaws begin with a statement of purpose and objectives for the Astronomical League.
 Recognizing that changing times may require shifting focus, a strategic planning committee constantly reviews these objectives for relevancy to amateur astronomy today.
 The overall focus remains: to promote the science of astronomy.
-Our current mission statement continues to be:
+Our current mission statement continues in the masthead, above.